Advice

 We’ve already looked at the various capacities you’ll need and I’d like to add a few more thoughts to this question.

 The carrying capacity of your rucksack is often, but not always, shaped by the type of hike and the amount of gear you carry.
 Getting your packing list right is essential – carrying too much equipment is a big mistake made by newcomers to the outdoors – and you should always plan to travel as lightly as possible.
-Jake has written a great Section J kit list for for the PCT (plus an alternate kit list for the same route) and I’ve put together fastpacking packing list for a two-day run/hike along the 89 miles of The Ridgeway, a national tail in the UK.
+Jake has written a great Section J kit list for the PCT (plus an alternate kit list for the same route) and I’ve put together fastpacking packing list for a two-day run/hike along the 89 miles of The Ridgeway, a national tail in the UK.

 The guides aren’t exhaustive, but they do give you a good insight into the considerations needed to keep your pack light and manageable.